 According to the Indiana Department of Transportation, it is important that when traveling over these areas, you should:

 - Slow down as much as possible before you reach the obstacle - don't break suddenly when you are on an uneven surface.

 - Make sure that the motorcycle is straight and not approaching the bump or groves at an angle that would promote sliding or slipping.

 - Rise slightly off the seat and put your weight on the footrests to absorb any shocks with your knees and elbows and to prevent being thrown from your bike.

 - Roll on the throttle slightly just before contact with the dangerous surface in order to lighten the front end of your vehicle.

 In the rain, or when dealing with slippery surfaces, there are even more considerations to take into account.
 Since motorcycles rely on good traction to operate correctly, and since rain significantly reduces that traction, it is important to be extra careful in such situations.
 As with other dangerous surfaces, you should be sure to reduce your speed, avoid sudden movement and sudden speed shifts, and use both brakes.
-Riding in the tracks left the car ahead of you when it is raining or snowing is a smart move - depending on traffic conditions.
+Riding in the tracks and leaving the car ahead of you when it is raining or snowing is a smart move - depending on traffic conditions.